 To prepare Davies for higher military rank he was sent to the United Kingdom in 1909 and attached to the 2nd Cavalry Brigade for a year.
 Davies so impressed his hosts that he was offered a four-year appointment as commander of the 6th Infantry Brigade at Aldershot.
 He accepted this offer with the approval of the New Zealand government and was promoted to temporary brigadier general.

 When war was declared in August 1914 Davies took his brigade to France as part of the British Expeditionary Force.
 He was mentioned in dispatches for his part in the battle at Mons.
 In addition, the British authorities requested that he be transferred to the imperial service to command a division.
 In February 1915 the New Zealand government arranged for his promotion to the rank of major general and approved his transfer to the British Army.
 On being appointed commander of the 20th (Light) Division Davies became the first New Zealand officer to command a division in the First World War.
 He continued to distinguish himself and was again mentioned in dispatches in January 1916.

 Richard Davies's military career ended prematurely.
 Physically ailing, he was evacuated to Britain in late 1916.
 For the next two years he suffered continuous ill health.
 He committed suicide in London on 9 May 1918.
-The date of Eileen Davies's death is not known.
+Eileen Davies died in 1971.